MrDemolish/ST_Renamer/README.md

 Instructions:
 1. In Ghidra go to Window->Script Manager
-2. Create New Script (Jython), name it as You want
+2. Create New Script (Jython), name it as You want, paste the ST_Renamer.py file code
 3. Execute it